Ergonomic Safety Tips for the Warehouse

 - Static postures are harmful postures.
 Modern research tells us sitting at a desk all day is hard on people.
 Any fixed position or posture, including standing on a plant floor in the same position, is ergonomically unsound.

 Utilize lifting equipment to raise and lower loads rather than muscle power.
 Scissor lifts are ideal for these situations.
 So are hoists, balancers, and other powered methods to manipulate loads.
-You trade flexibility for ergonomics, but you can recoup that investment with a significantly fresher, less stressed, more energetic workforce and strain/injury reduction.
+You trade flexibility for ergonomics, but you can recoup that investment with a significantly fresher, less stressed, more energetic workforce and with a reduction in strains and injuries.
 Some solutions to the flexibility issue include utilizing carts or powered portable stackers that help reduce load handling by hand.

 Rotate and tilt loads to workers to discourage awkward reaching.
 Rotating tables, pallet positioners, carts and other equipment help encourage healthy ergonomics by delivering the load to the worker.
 Ideally, you’d have a rotating/lifting combination that always presents workers with the load in the best possible position.
 Install tilters to help dump or load bulk loads so they are easier on the people processing them, rather than reaching into deep bins for components.

-Use platforms, steps, and ladders to reduce reaching.
+Use platforms, steps and ladders to reduce reaching.
 Portable or fixed work platforms help workers utilize the “power zone” (between their knees and shoulders).
-This means that workers should grasp loads 30 to 40 inches from her standing surface.
+This means that workers should grasp loads 30 to 40 inches from their standing surface.
 Adjustable height workstations are another way to keep the load in the power zone.

 Deliver goods to pickers.
-The idea of most goods-to-person picking systems is to increase pick speeds, but one of the reasons speeds are increased is that workers aren’t wearing themselves outreaching deep into shelves or trotting around a warehouse.
+The idea of most goods-to-person picking systems is to increase pick speeds, but one of the reasons speeds are increased is that workers aren’t wearing themselves out reaching deep into shelves or trotting around a warehouse.
 Although you would never install a vertical lift module strictly on ergonomics, you’d reap ergonomic benefits from day one.
-An intermediate step is to utilize carton flow racks or tilt shelves for workers and minimize the amount of reaching involved.
+An intermediate step is to incorporate carton flow racks or tilt shelves for workers and minimize the amount of reaching involved.